AmingAndrei/violence.website/content/locations/blackspace/hephaestus.md

 Molten Metal Composition

-Samples of the molten metal circulating throughout Hephaestus have revealed:
-- Multimetallic composition, containing trace elements of most known periodic table metals.
-- Biological traces consistent with known Devil genetic material.
-- Retention of the Devil disintegration effect even in liquid form.
+Samples of the molten metal circulating throughout Hephaestus have revealed multimetallic composition, containing trace elements of most known periodic table metals, along with biological traces consistent with known Devil genetic material.
+It should be noted that the molten metal retains the Devil disintegration effect even in liquid form.